fhir-au/smart-on-fhir.github.io/index.md

 ---
 layout: main
-title: SMART on FHIR
+title: SMART on FHIR (AU)
 ---

 # SMART: Tech Stack for Health Apps

-SMART on FHIR is a set of **open specifications** to integrate apps with Electronic Health Records, portals, Health Information Exchanges, and other Health IT systems.
+SMART on FHIR (AU) is a set of **open specifications** to integrate apps with Electronic Health Records, portals, Health Information Exchanges, and other Health IT systems based on the original [SMART on FHIR](http://docs.smarthealthit.org/) publication.
 You get...

 <h3 id="clean"> Clean, structured data:  <b>FHIR</b></h3>